G-Node/python-odml/doc/tutorial.rst

 Before we start, it is important to know the basic structure of an odML file.
-Within an odML file metadata are grouped and stored in a hierachical tree structure which consists of four different odML objects":"
+Within an odML file metadata are grouped and stored in a hierachical tree structure which consists of four different odML objects.
 - 'document':
 	- corresponds to the root of the tree (groups everything together)
 	- parent: no parent
 	- children: section
 - 'section':
 	- corresponds to branches of the tree
 	- parent: section or document
 	- children: section and/or property
 - 'property':
 	- are possible at every node of the tree
 	- parent: section
 	- children: at least one value
 - 'value':
 	- corresponds to leaf of the tree (contains metadata)
 	- parent: property
 	- children: no children

 Each of these odML objects has a certain set of attributes where the user can describe the object and its contents.
 Which attribute belongs to which object and the meaning of each attribute is better explained in an example odML file using the odML editor.

 The best way to get familiar how the different odML objects are linked to a complete structure of an odML file, which attribute belongs to which object and what each attribute means, is to open one of the example odML files